Mashed Potatoes With Sour Cream Is Total Comfort Food

-Until tender!
+Until fork tender!
 This can vary based on (1) how big the pieces of potato are and (2) the size of the pot you’re using and the amount of water in it.

-Place potatoes in a pot, cover with lukewarm water, then bring to a rapid boil.
+Place potatoes in a large pot, cover with lukewarm water, then bring to a rapid boil.
 Allow potatoes to cook at a rapid boil until tender, about 10-12 minutes.

 For The Best Mashed Potatoes, Use A Ricer!

 Nothing will give you as creamy of a texture as using a ricer (also known as a foley mill).